jdjakub/phd-thesis/ch-state-first.md

            referencing each other via \emph{real arrows}.\label{fig:orom-svg}}
 \end{figure}

-In \OROM{}/SVG, shown in Figure~\ref{fig:orom-svg}, obj-dicts are encoded as nested SVG \svgel{rect}s and other elements, reminiscent of Boxer \cite{boxer}.
+In \OROM{}/SVG, shown in Figure~\ref{fig:orom-svg}, obj-dicts are encoded as nested SVG \svgel{rect}s and other elements, reminiscent of Boxer \cite{Boxer}.
 This was a significant departure from the table representation, and even though SVG supports (some) nested HTML via `<foreignObject>`, I actually preferred the possibility of multiple levels of nesting.

 Still, this version was far more challenging and took much longer to reach a satisfactory state.
 Yet it is precisely this drudgery that brings me to a better understanding of this paper's question: *what has it taken?* I shall discuss this in the form of broad patterns or themes that stand out to me from my development experience, hammered home by these \OROM{} implementations.